agilej/fava/README.md

 There are three basic function shape in fava.

 * _Consumer_  - operate on object and not return
-* _Predicate_ - operate on object and return bool value
+* _Predicate_ - operate on object and return boolean value
-* _Function_ - operaton on object and return another value
+* _Function_  - operate on object and return value with other type